FortiGate

 The TLS timeout is 5 seconds and cannot be modified.

-In cases when the TLS probe fails, the loading time of the web page can be significantly increased (more than 5 seconds).
-The TLS probe can fail due to bad routing in the case of Transparent VDOMs, SD-WAN setup or when the secondary IP address is used for the Internet.
+In cases where the TLS probe fails, the loading time of the web page can be significantly increased (over 5 seconds).
+The TLS probe can fail due to poor routing in the case of Transparent VDOMs, SD-WAN setup, AWS AGW deployment, or when the secondary IP address is used for Internet access.

 Scope